markfrancisco001/my-nextjs-exerice/README.md

 3. Configure Supabase:

-    #Create a .env.local file at the root of the project and add your Supabase credentials:
+    #Create a .env.local file at the root of the project.
+Please ask me for Credentials:
     NEXT_PUBLIC_SUPABASE_URL=<your-supabase-url>
     NEXT_PUBLIC_SUPABASE_ANON_KEY=<your-supabase-anon-key>